Sniper rifle: 20th century

 These marksmen, wielding sniper rifles such as the Karabiner 98k and Mosin–Nagant Model 1891/30 sniper rifle, had a drastic and demoralizing effect on the battlefield.
 Soldiers would often remain hidden in foxholes or trenches so as not to expose themselves to the deadly accuracy of a sniper.
 Some soldiers even began to disregard orders from commanding officers to protect against potential harm, which thus broke down the chain of command on the battlefield.
 The sniper rifle soon acquired the reputation of being one of the most effective and ruthless weapons of war.

 Though sniper rifles had proved to be extremely effective in combat, there was still a great reluctance in many militaries to adopt a trained sniper regiment.
-To effectively use a sniper rifle, a soldier had to go through particularly rigorous training, and most people did not make it past the first week.
-Sniper training was so expensive to conduct that, even until as recently as 1970, the reasoning for having trained snipers as a part of an army was deemed questionable.
-In Britain, sniper rifles were not seen as being an integral part of an army until after the Germans boasted so much success with sniper teams during the early months of World War I. The British army advisors supposed that the telescopic sights attached to sniper rifles were too easily damaged and thus not well suited for military use.
+To effectively use a sniper rifle, a soldier had to go through particularly rigorous training, and most trainees did not make it past the first week.
+Sniper training was also so expensive to conduct that, even until as recently as 1970, the reasoning for having trained snipers as a part of an army was deemed questionable.
+In Britain, sniper rifles were not seen as being an integral part of an army until after the Germans boasted of their success with sniper teams during the early months of World War I. British army advisors supposed that the telescopic sights attached to sniper rifles were too easily damaged and thus not well suited for military use.
 However, they soon realized that these telescopic sights could be improved and made sturdy enough to withstand a sniper rifle shot.

+Sniper rifles have continued to be used consistently throughout the later part of the 20th century in Korea, Vietnam and the Middle East as an integral part of the modern style of guerrilla warfare.